Sport in Denmark: Flag football

 The Danish flag football team, is one of the best Flag football teams in the world, having won a record 6 consecutive EFAF European Flag Football Championship and 2 bronze medals.
 They also won 4 silver medals at the IFAF Flag Football World Championship and 2 bronze medals.
 The women's team also had success, as they won the european championship in 2017 hosted in Denmark.

 Motor sports

 In Denmark, there is also a small but successful group of people doing motorsport.
 The driver with the most 24 Hours of Le Mans wins so far is Denmark's Tom Kristensen with nine first places.
 Jan Magnussen has been a Corvette Racing factory driver since 2004, having claimed several GT class wins at the 24 Hours of Le Mans, 24 Hours of Daytona, 12 Hours of Sebring and Petit Le Mans.
 His son Kevin Magnussen has been competing in Formula One since 2014.
 Other notable Danish drivers include Kurt Thiim, Nicki Thiim, Jason Watt, Michael Christensen and Marco Sørensen.

 The main permanent racetracks are Ring Djursland, Jyllands-Ringen and Padborg Park.
 The Danish Touringcar Championship was held from 1999 to 2010, and the Danish Thundersport Championship has been held since 2012.
 In addition, the Copenhagen Historic Grand Prix has been held since 2001.

+Motorcycle speedway

+Denmark have marked their status as one of the leading motorcycle speedway countries.
+The Denmark national speedway team has won the Speedway World Cup four times in 2006, 2008, 2012 and 2014, and came second in 2007 missing only two points to Poland.
+The team also won 17 Speedway World Pairs Championships and 11 Speedway World Team Cups.

+Four Danish riders have won the Speedway World Championship: Hans Nielsen (four), Ole Olsen, Erik Gundersen, Nicki Pedersen (three each), and Jan O. Pedersen (one).